lanl/BEE/docs/sphinx/examples.rst

-Next we'll submit the CLAMR workflow from a directory of your choosing ($HOME) on the same front-end where you started the components.
+Next we'll submit the CLAMR workflow from a directory of your choosing, referred to as $WORKDIR_PATH, on the same front-end where you started the components.
 If you have not started the beeflow components, refer to :ref:`installation`.

 In this example, instead of packaging up the workflow cwl files directory, we've just listed the full path.
 This should auto-detect the directory and package it for you.
-Additionally, if the main_cwl and yaml files are not in the workflow directory, they will be copied into a temporary copy of the workflow directory before packaging.
+Additionally, if you want to use a yaml file other than the one in the workflow directory, you may specify that path and it be will be copied into a temporary copy of the workflow directory before packaging.
 Compare this with the previous example.
 Other than the commands needed, this shouldn't affect the workflow in any way.

 .. code-block::

+    cd $WORKDIR_PATH
+    cp -r $BEE_PATH/examples/clamr-ffmpeg-build .
-    beeflow submit clamr-example <path to BEE>/examples/clamr-ffmpeg-build <path to main_cwl>/clamr_wf.cwl <path to yaml>/clamr_job.yml .
+    beeflow submit clamr-example clamr-ffmpeg-build clamr-ffmpeg-build/clamr_wf.cwl clamr-ffmpeg-build/clamr_job.yml $WORKDIR_PATH

 Output: